OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 sidebar_position: 1
 ---

-This document is for developers and decision-makers who want to learn more about **Arbitrum Orbit**, a new product offering that lets you create your own self-managed <a data-quicklook-from="arbitrum-rollup-protocol">Arbitrum Rollup</a> and <a data-quicklook-from="arbitrum-anytrust-protocol">AnyTrust</a> chains.
+This document is for developers and decision-makers who want to learn more about **Arbitrum Orbit**, a new product offering that lets you create your own Arbitrum <a data-quicklook-from="arbitrum-rollup-protocol">Rollup</a> and <a data-quicklook-from="arbitrum-anytrust-protocol">AnyTrust</a> chains.

 If you'd prefer to learn by doing, see the [Orbit quickstart](./orbit-quickstart) for step-by-step instructions that walk you through the process of configuring and launching your own Orbit chain.